CodaCarlson/viterbi/README.md

 CS5114 Viterbi Project
 ======================
 In the Summer of 2014 I took CS5114, Theory of Algorithms, at VT.
-Our first project was to analyze a Dynamic Programming algorithm.
-I chose to look at the Viterbi algorithm for decoding Convolutional Codes.
+Our first project was to analyze a Dynamic Programming algorithm, and I chose to look at the Viterbi algorithm for decoding Convolutional Codes.
+This repository includes the results of that project.

 Contents
 --------